Official OKC Zoo Press Releases

 The Oklahoma City Zoo and Dr Pepper announce the winners of the 2014 Dr Pepper Vending Machine Art Contest.
 The Zoo received almost 1,500 entries from students in kindergarten through twelfth grade, representing 84 schools and home schools across 44 Oklahoma towns/cities.

 Kyah, a 6-month-old female giraffe born at the Oklahoma City Zoo on September 26, 2013, died April 8, 2014, when attempts to repair what Zoo animal care staff and a team of veterinarians at Oklahoma State University believed was a persistent right aortic arch (PRAA) were unsuccessful.

-The Oklahoma City Zoo will host its annual HOPabaloo “egg”stravaganza with an assortment of family friendly activities on Sunday, March 31, 2013.
+The Oklahoma City Zoo will host its annual HOPabaloo “egg”stravaganza with an assortment of family friendly activities on Sunday, April 20, 2014.

 The Oklahoma City Zoo invites you to help save gorillas by donating old or used cell phones to the Give for Gorillas Cell Phone Challenge.
 The group or individual collecting the most phones will win a prize package from the Zoo!

 The Oklahoma City Zoo and Dr Pepper invite Oklahoma students to participate in the 10th annual Dr Pepper Vending Machine Art Contest for a chance to win cash prizes and have their design displayed on a Dr Pepper machine at the Zoo.

 OKC Zoo Interim Director, Alan Varsik, one of first attendees to the Association of Zoos and Aquariums' (AZA) launch of its Executive Leadership Development Program (ELDP).